Limitations and workarounds

 Limitation: x-config displays a message to inform users that "An optional update is available."
 When accessing x-config via Oracle Java, users are seeing this message display again after the new version is downloaded.
 The second time the message displays it is no longer true, and the update is not downloaded.

-Workaround: This is an Oracle JVM bug that cannot be fixed by IBM developers.
-IBM employees can use the IBM Java to avoid the messages.
-Users who must use Oracle Java should click OK and disregard the second message.
+Workaround: This is an Oracle JVM bug that cannot be fixed by Lenovo developers.
+Users should click OK and disregard the second message.

 QSFP+ DAC Break Out Cables